downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 Click on the search button.
 Then type "<kbd>env</kbd>" (without quotes).

-To test the setup click on the search button.
-Type "<kbd>cmd</kbd>" in the search box and press `ENTER`.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-cmd.png" alt="windows search cmd">

 Click on the `Command Prompt` shortcut.
 Wait for the command prompt to open.